sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 The nice thing about this is that processes can't interfere with other processes by definition, and hence can be cleanly terminated at any time.
 This in turn guarantees that the system as a whole can continue to run predictably regardless of the failure of individual parts.
 Programming languages that have shared mutable state, at any level and through any mechanism, cannot provide this guarantee.
 The only way to provide this guarantee is completely ban shared mutatable state (processes can only communicate by messaging).

+In a way, Elixir and Erlang processes work similar to how an operating system works: there are processes that are isolated and have their own memory - that's why computers crash less often than our software!
+But Erlang goes a lot further and introduces consistent communication concepts, error handling, location (network) transparency, etc., resource control, etc.

 # Is Pure Functional Programming a Lie?

 Back to the original question: Is pure functional programming a lie?
 Saying pure functional programming is a lie is like saying math is a lie.
-It's not a lie, but it doesn't always map well to the real world of computers -  but that's not because of immutability, but instead stems from not taking time and distribution into account.
+It's not a lie, but it doesn't always map well to the real world of computers -  but that's not because of immutability, but instead stems from not taking *time* and *distribution* into account.

 # Elixir's Category

 There is some middle ground, a category, between *pure-functional languages* and *impure languages with mutable state* -- and that middleground is a category that Elixir owns.
 I belive this is what drives the continued growth of Elixir.
+Elixir is not a "solve all problems" language, but it does work efficiently in more situations that many developers ever thought possible.

 Giving this category a name is difficult: is it "impure functional with distrubted and immutable state" or "functional, dynamic, safe language", or ?.
 How about just plain "Reliable"?

 _How is reliability defined?
 Reliable computing is correct functioning even if individual hardware or software components fail for any reason.
 The definition also includes secure computing which is about intentional attaks on your system._

+Erlang (and hence Elixir) and the BEAM virtual machine that it runs on, first and foremost goal is to be reliable.
+Every decision about the language (and BEAM execution environment) as it evolved has prioritized having reliability as the most important criteria.
+* Simple code is reliable code because people understand it
+* Imperative code is simple to understand  (https://tomjoro.github.io/2021-12-30-elixir-doesnt-look-very-functional/)
+* Immutability is simpler and can be location transparent

-Erlang (and therefore Elixir) wasn't designed to be an accurate representation of physical computers, or to be mathematically provable, or scalable, or versatile, or fast, or even friendly and fun for programmers - its first and foremost goal was to be reliable.
-Every decision about the language (and execution environment) as it evolved has prioritized by reliability as the most important criteria.
-Many other languages try to be fast and versatile at the detriment of reliability and newer languages even have escape hatches for programmers who dare to use unsafe features (usually to get more performance).
+Many other languages try to be fast and versatile at the detriment of reliability, and many functional languages even have escape hatches for programmers who dare to use unsafe features (usually to get more performance).
 But prioritizing reliability actually works in practice: Elixir it is fairly fast, extremely fair, quite versatile, scalable, easy to undestand and most importantly reliable.

 # Disclaimer

 Haskell is useful, Go is nice, I love Ruby, C++ is efficient, C# is handy, Java is solid, Rust makes sense, etc. - I've been programming for over 40 years and it's not my intention to bash on other languages - comparisons that evoke emotions promote thinking and discussion :) and so happy coding!

 (c) 2021 Thomas O'Rourke